esa-cci/esa-climate-toolbox/docs/source/introduction.rst

 Project Background
 ==================

-In 2009 the `European Space Agency`_ launched the `Climate Change Initiative`_ (CCI), a programme to respond to the need for climate-quality satellite data as expressed by GCOS_, the Global Climate Observing System that supports the UNFCCC_, the United Nations Framework Convention on Climate Change.
+ESA's Climate Change Initiative is a major research and development effort that generates global, decades-long satellite data records to track and understand key aspects of the Earth climate system, and known as `Essential Climate Variables`_.

+The Programme enables a community of over 500 experts from across Europe to exploit the Earth observation archive and data from operating satellite missions to craft high-quality data products that strengthen scientific understanding climate and underpin the models and climate services used to inform support ESA Member States to take climate action and report progress towards the Paris Agreement goals.

+These data records support the United Nations Framework Convention on Climate Change and the International Panel on Climate Change to monitor, assess and address changes to Earth's climate system.

-In the ESA CCI programme **Essential Climate Variables** (ECVs_) are produced by individual expert teams, and cross-cutting activities provide coordination, harmonisation and support.
-The **CCI Toolbox** and the `CCI Open Data Portal`_ are the two main technical support projects within the programme.
+The CCI Toolbox and the `CCI Open Data Portal`_ are the two main technical support projects within the programme.
 The CCI Open Data Portal provides a single point of harmonised access to a subset of mature and validated ECV-related data products.